 When installing hardwood floors, the final step is to install the baseboards or trim.
 Here are some important points to consider:

-- Measure and cut the baseboards or trim: Measure the length of each wall where the baseboards or trim will be installed.
-Use a miter or hand saw to cut the baseboards or trim to the correct length and angle at the corners.
+• Measure and cut the baseboards or trim: This involves measuring the length of each wall that rails or base caps also known as the trim will be fixed on.
+There are other types of trim as well that consist of the baseboards, the miter saw or the hand saw should then be used to cut the baseboards to the right length and angle at corners.

 Our Top Tips